30 Brilliant Large Group Games and Workshop Activities

 World Café, developed by Juanita Brown and David Isaacs, is a simple yet powerful method to host large group dialogue and is well known among this style of group activity.
 Facilitators create a cafe-style space and provide simple guidelines for the groups of people to discuss different topics at different tables.
 Participants switch tables periodically and getting introduced to the previous discussion at their new table by a “table host”.

 The structure of this method enables meaningful conversations driven completely by participants and the topics that they find relevant and important.
 World Cafe works great when slightly informal, with a relaxed cafe-style atmosphere.
-Group activities like this benefit from the setting of the right tone – make sure to get this right before you begin!
+Group activities like this benefit from the setting of the right tone – make sure to get this right and brief your team before you begin!

 Conversation Café

-This more focused group activity format helps to build trust and connection between group members and is therefore well-suited to handle controversial or difficult topics among diverse participants.
+This more focused group activity format helps to build trust and connection between teams and is therefore well-suited to handle controversial or difficult topics among diverse participants.
 Again this method is very practical when dealing with large groups by setting up parallel discussion groups.

 1-2-4-All

 At the end of the process, the best ideas from each group should be shared with the whole audience.
 This method allows you to leverage the whole group’s intelligence and ensure everyone will be included.
-Group activities that encourage deep participation from all of the participants are often those that are most effective.
-Work to include a mix of workshop activities to get the whole group involved and engaged.
+We love this activity as it allows any number of people to contribute without difficulty!

 Dot voting